mariusz-schimke/GiGraph/README.md

 By default an edge is visualized as a single spline in one color.
 There are two other variants available, however:

-- a single spline with segments in different colors,
+- a single spline with segments in specified colors,
-- multiple parallel splines in individually specified colors.
+- multiple parallel splines in specified colors.

 Consider the following example.